tc39/notes/es9/2018-05/may-22.md

 JBN: We're a team on github. https://github.com/orgs/tc39/teams/code-of-conduct-committee

-DE: Is the question “where is the repo”?
+DE: Is the question "where is the repo"?
 Or who are the members?

 WH: JBN said that there's a draft for us on the repo, so I wanted to know where that is.